criticic/r-Autocomment-atime-results/Readme.md

 A GitHub Action for R packages that runs `atime::atime_pkg` and comments the generated results on pull requests to help identify potential performance regressions introduced from the incoming changes.

-This action now includes **caching** for R packages and system dependencies to significantly speed up subsequent workflow runs.
-Due to this, there are significant changes in how the action is used, as detailed [below](#caching).
+This action now incorporates caching for R packages and system dependencies to significantly speed up subsequent workflow runs.
+Consequently, there are notable changes in how the action is used, as detailed [below](#caching).

 Contents of the comment consist of:
 - A plot comparing different versions<sup>1</sup> of the package on all the test cases (portrayed side-by-side) that are defined in the `.ci/atime/tests.R` file within the respository. <sup>1</sup>Versions include base (the target branch), HEAD (the PR/source branch), merge-base (their common ancestor), and CRAN (yup, your package needs to be there :).